 Many Ukulele players now swear by this companies instruments and we understand why.
 No conversation about great Ukulele makers would be complete without mentioning the Magic Fluke Company.

+Lanikai is a brand that does a bit of everything, as long as it has to do with the Ukulele.
 Not only does Lanikai make a full selection of sizes but they have every level of player covered as well.
 If you’re a beginner you’ll want to check out the LU series, while the experts in the crowd will be pleased with the Legacy or Makau series.
 Many of these beginner ukuleles feature full mahogany bodies with a beautiful satin finish.

 The innovation starts somewhat basic.
-The Kula equipped models come with a three band EQ.
+The Kula-equipped models come with a three-band EQ.
 These are the best electric ukuleles we feature on this list, and are something advanced players who perform in front of large audiences have shown interest in.

 Want something a bit more cutting edge?
 The UkeSB series actually has a USB output at the tail of the instrument, allowing you to easily record yourself playing!